 Hindu celebrates Krishna Janmashtami festival in the month of August all over the world.
 Hindus plays out ‘’ Krishna Lilas’’ During the festival, drama-dance and enactments of the life of Lord Krishna.
 People do that all-night vigils with the singing of devotional songs, fasting, and on the following day in every home people make sweets and delicacies.

-The most anticipated famous Hindu festival is Durga Puja in Bengal.
+The most anticipated famous Hindu festival in Bengal.
 This festival signifies victory of good over evil and is meant to worship the goddess Durga over a period of ten days.
 The eighth day is the most auspicious and important day of the celebration.
-Many puja(praying) pandals(tent) created for these days throughout India.
-The charming city of Kolkata turns into a completely different place during Durga Puja.
-Pandals set up all across Kolkata and idols shining in their fine clothing and jewelry.
+On this occasion many praying tent created for these days throughout India.
+The charming city of Kolkata turns into a completely different place during the festival. tents set up all across Calcutta and idols shining in their fine clothing and jewellry.

-Raksha Bandhan or Rakhi is dedicated to Brothers and Sisters.
+This festival is for Brothers and Sisters.
 It is one of the famous festivals of India.
 The bonding between brother and sister is unique and is beyond description in words.
 The relationship between siblings or relatives is extraordinary and given importance in each part of the world.

 Indian people celebrate this festival not only in India but in some other countries as well like Nepal and Malaysia to symbolize the love between a brother and a sister.
 Raksha Bandhan is celebrated on the full moon day of the Hindu lunar-solar calendar in the month of Shravana which typically falls in month of August.
 According to the Sanskrit terminology, this festival means “the tie or knot of protection” where “Raksha” means for the protection and “Bandhan” denotes the verb to tie.

-Ganesh Chaturthi is dedicated to lord Ganesha.
+Ganesh Chaturthi is popular for lord Ganesha.
 People celebrate his arrival to the earth from the holy mountain Kailash.
 Lord Ganesh is known as the god of new beginnings and he has ability to remove obstacles and bring good fortune.
 This festival is widely celebrated in the bustling city of Mumbai and across the state of Maharastra with many rituals and joy.

 People build pandals(tents) across different cities The highlight of this festival is the statues or idols of Ganesha.
 Everyone celebrates this festival because it is the birth time of lord Ganesha.
 Because he is the son of Lord Shiva and Parvathi and Ganesh is popular as the god of prosperity and wisdom.